Senior Cover Supervisor

 Purpose of the job:

-De Warenne Academy wishes to appoint a Senior Cover Supervisor to join our talented and dedicated team.
+Rossington All Saints Academy are looking to appoint a Senior Cover Supervisor to join our academy team in January 2022.
 You will provide supervision of students across the 11-16 age range.
-Successful candidates will need to respond to questions, generally assist students to undertake set activities and to uphold standards of behaviour in the classroom.
+In this role you will need to respond to questions, generally assist students to undertake set activities and to uphold standards of behaviour in the classroom.
 In addition to cover needs, there will also be a requirement to work alongside existing staff in specific curriculum areas proving general support for departments.
-To manage cover for day to day and longer term absences for teaching staff to minimise the disruption to the learning process.
+You will also manage cover for day to day and longer term absences for teaching staff to minimise the disruption to the learning process.